mindis/cellstore/documentation/1-introduction-5-queries.md

 Running the queries
 -------------------

+For developers, the main way to interact with a cell store is by means of a REST API.
+Each cell store comes with a REST API.

-All queries shown in this tutorial can be run directly on our platform.
-We use as example a small database of Japanese filings, and provide you a token for free.
+For convenience, we provide a couple of cell stores that are populated with real-world data.
+One of those contains the filings of the 9 biggest Japanese NIKKEI companies.
+All queries shown in this tutorial can be run on top of it.

+Each call to the REST API must be made with an authentication token.
+We provide you with the token for this small dataset for free:

+    c3049752-4d35-43da-82a2-f89f1b06f7a4

 Private usage of this token is free and we only bill for commercial use.
+Contact us if you would like to set up your own cell store with your own data.

 Endpoints
 ---------